HL7/fhircast-docs/input/pagecontent/2-10-ContentSharing.md

 * when you already use a common FHIR server
 * when all data (versions) needs to be persisted, for example to be robust against crashes.
-* when the applications are launched using SMART on FHIR (EHR driven/ SMART apps that are extended to support context synchronzitions applications).
+* when the application is launched using [SMART on FHIR](https://hl7.org/fhir/smart-app-launch/index.html) and the EHR and  application support context synchronization

 **The hybrid solution should be used:**